fallen-krill/CPSC_525_Project/README.md

 The client is contained as executable code within an untrusted .pkl file, created by running `exploitexfil.py`.
 When loaded, it will connect to the server and send the contents of every .pkl file in the app directory.

-The server can be run at any time, and will wait indefinitely for a connection.
+The server, `demo/exfil-receiver.py`, can be run at any time, and will wait indefinitely for a connection.
 Once a connection is established, it will write the file data it receives to a new .pkl file in the server's local directory.

 ---
 ### Controls